leandroroser/hyde/_posts/2016-05-02-Installing_Ubuntu_16.04_in_a_bay-trail_tablet.md

 modprobe r8723bs
 ```

-## Upgrade the system and correct the freezing problem
+## Upgrading the system and correcting the freezing problem
 First upgrade the system

 ```{bash}